maakbaas/esp8266-iot-framework/docs/time-sync.md

 # NTP Time Sync
-Certificates are only valid for a specific time period; therefore, in order to determine whether a ceritifcate is valid the ESP8266 must be set to the current date and time.
+Certificates are only valid for a specific time period; therefore, in order to determine whether a certificate is valid, the ESP8266 must be set to the current date and time.
 This is usually accomplished using the SNTP protocol to get the current time from a NTP server.
 This class provides methods to help sync with a NTP server and to verify that the time has been synced.

 ## Class Methods